Turbo (2013 film): Plot

-In a suburban tomato garden of Van Nuys in California, Theo, self-named "Turbo", is a garden snail who dreams of being a racer like his hero, five-time Indy 500 champion Guy Gagné.
-However, his obsession with racing makes him an outcast in the slow and cautious snail community, and a constant embarrassment to his older brother, Chet.
-One night, after nearly getting killed by a lawnmower while attempting to retrieve a fallen tomato that day, Theo wanders onto a freeway to admire the traffic and wishes to be fast.
+In a suburban tomato garden of Van Nuys in California, Theo, self-named "Turbo", is a garden snail who dreams of being a racer like his hero, five-time Indianapolis 500 champion Guy Gagné.
+However, his obsession with racing makes him an outcast in the slow and cautious snail community and a constant embarrassment to his older brother Chet.
+One night, Theo wanders onto a freeway to admire the traffic and wishes to be fast.
 Suddenly, he gets sucked through the supercharger of a Chevrolet Camaro during a drag race, fusing his body with nitrous oxide.
-Upon waking up the next day, he gradually discovers he now possesses super speed as well as other characteristics of a car, but his first attempt using his newfound speed ends with him accidentally crashing a boy's tricycle into his own garden crew's tomato garden, resulting in him and Chet getting fired.

-While chewing out Theo for his recklessness, Chet is snatched by a crow, but Theo rescues him near a rundown strip mall called "Starlight Plaza".
-Both are then captured by Tito Lopez, a taco truck driver who works at the Plaza and are brought to a snail race held by him and his co-workers.
-Theo wins the race in a matter of seconds, earning the respect of the snails led by Whiplash, and firmly establishing the name "Turbo" as his own, while Tito plans to revive Starlight Plaza with Turbo as a main attraction, but Tito's older brother Angelo furiously dismisses him.
-Turbo convinces Tito to enter him in the upcoming Indy 500 as a competitor, and after the snails divert and strand a tour bus to see Turbo's superspeed, bringing impressive business, Tito's co-workers agree to put up the entrance fee and accompany them to Indianapolis.
+Upon waking up the next day, he discovers that he now possesses super speed powers as well as other characteristics of a car.
+His first attempt at using his newfound speed power ends with him accidentally crashing a boy's tricycle into the tomato garden, resulting in him and Chet getting fired.
+Chet is then snatched by a crow, but Theo rescues him near a rundown strip mall called "Starlight Plaza".
+Both are then captured by Tito Lopez, a taco truck driver who works at the Plaza, and they are brought to a snail race held by him and his coworkers.
+Theo wins the race in a matter of seconds, earning the respect of the snails including their leader Whiplash, and firmly establishing the name "Turbo" as his own.

-At the Indianapolis Motor Speedway, Turbo gets to show off his speed after a chance meeting with Gagné, both qualifying for the race by achieving a speed of 226 mph and becoming a sensation on social media, and the CEO of IndyCar reluctantly lets Turbo compete when Gagné supports him.
-The night before the race, Turbo sneaks out after a heated argument with Chet who is completely against the idea of his younger brother being in the race as he fears he might get hurt or killed by the other racers.
-Turbo encounters Gagné, who reveals he solely cares about winning and that he only supported Turbo's participation in the race so it would bring him more publicity, then demoralizes and warns Turbo to back out of the race while escorting him out of his pit garage.
+Tito plans to revive Starlight Plaza with Turbo as a main attraction, but Turbo convinces Tito to enter him in the upcoming Indianapolis 500 as a competitor.
+After the snails divert and strand a tour bus to see Turbo's superspeed power, bringing impressive business, Tito's coworkers agree to put up the entrance fee and accompany them to Indianapolis.
+At the Indianapolis Motor Speedway, Turbo shows off his super speed powers after a chance meeting with Gagné, qualifying for the race and becoming a social media sensation in the process.
+The CEO of IndyCar reluctantly lets Turbo compete when Gagné supports him.
+The night before the race, Turbo has an argument with Chet, who opposes his participation in the race as he fears that he might get hurt or killed by the cars.
+Sneaking out, Turbo encounters Gagné, who reveals that he solely cares about winning and that he only supported Turbo's participation in the race to get more publicity.
+He then demoralizes and warns Turbo to back out of the race.